Manuel Moroun

 Manuel "Matty" Moroun (June 5, 1927 – July 12, 2020) was an American billionaire businessman, most notable as the owner of the Ambassador Bridge international crossing connecting Detroit, Michigan, and Windsor, Ontario.
 The bridge, which Moroun purchased from the Bower family in 1979, is one of the few privately owned border crossings between the United States and Canada.

 His company CenTra, Inc. is the controlling body of Central Transport International, an LTL trucking carrier.
 Moroun also had a controlling stake in Universal Truckload Services Inc., which is a holding company for several over-the-road truck lines and logistics companies (Universal Am-Can Ltd., Mason Dixon Lines, Economy Transport, Cavalry Logistics, Louisiana Transportation, Inc., etc.).
 Moroun was formerly owner of the Roosevelt Warehouse and of Michigan Central Station.
-A 2008 Forbes article listed Matty Maroun as the 321st-richest American.
+A 2008 Forbes article listed Matty Moroun as the 321st-richest American.

 Early life

-Manuel Moroun (مانويل مارون) was born in 1927 in Detroit to Lebanese Maronite Christian parents Tufick (توفيك مورون) and Jamal Moroun (جمال مورون) His grandfather first moved from South America to Windsor, Ontario.
+Manuel Moroun (مانويل مارون) was born in 1927 in Detroit to Syrian Maronite Christian parents Tufick (توفيق مورون) and Jamal Moroun (جمال مورون) His grandfather first moved from South America to Windsor, Ontario.
 According to Moroun, the family moved across the river to Detroit when the Ambassador Bridge company purchased and demolished his grandfather's Windsor home for its new bridge.

-Matty grew up on the city's east side with three sisters.
-His father ran two gas stations in Detroit, where Matty worked before and during high school, which he completed at the University of Detroit Jesuit High School.
-He later claimed that Jimmy Hoffa was one of the customers for whom he'd pumped gas.
+Moroun grew up on the city's east side with three sisters.
+His father ran two gas stations in Detroit, where Moroun worked before and during high school, which he completed at the University of Detroit Jesuit High School.
+He later claimed that Jimmy Hoffa was one of the customers for whom he had pumped gas.

-In 1946, his father bought Central Cartage Company, which would later become Central Transport, and Matty started working with him.
-During college, Matty regularly commuted between the University of Notre Dame in South Bend, Indiana, and Detroit, to help run the family business.
+In 1946, his father bought Central Cartage Company, which would later become Central Transport, and Moroun started working with him.
+During college, Moroun regularly commuted between the University of Notre Dame in South Bend, Indiana, and Detroit, to help run the family business.
 He graduated in 1949 with a bachelor's degree in chemistry and biology.
 He aspired to become a doctor, but ultimately went back to Detroit to work at the family's service station.
 He also cleaned and serviced buses for a living.
-By the middle of the 1950s, Matty was responsible for managing most of his family's trucking business.
+By the middle of the 1950s, Moroun was responsible for managing most of his family's trucking business.